-Driving through Yala National Park, a clearing brings you to a muddy billabong.
+Driving through Yala National Park for your wild life safari, a clearing brings you to a muddy billabong.
 As your eyes come into focus, you realize with surprise that you’re not alone….

 An army of wild buffalo are escaping the heat of the day by having a cooling mud bath.
 These are not the guys who make the ubiquitous curd, but wild beasts that can change mood at a moments notice.